Local venues to celebrate the life and work of Scotland’s most famous poet Rabbie Burns (1759-1796)

 A three-course supper – including cullen skink, cock-a-leekie stew, and haggis, neeps and tatties – will follow plus entertainment by a piper and highland dancers.

-In Ballintoy, the Fullerton Arms is hosting a Burns celebration on Thursday offering a menu that pays homage to Scottish traditions, including cullen skink and wild Scottish scallops.
+In Ballintoy, the Fullerton Arms is hosting a Burns celebration tonight offering a menu that pays homage to Scottish traditions, including cullen skink and wild Scottish scallops.

 The Ulster American Folk Park is also having a Burns celebration on Saturday and Sunday, with theatrical performances of ‘Not So Serious Burns’ by Bready Ulster-Scots.